Twenty-sixth Amendment to the United States Constitution

-The Twenty-sixth Amendment (Amendment XXVI) to the United States Constitution establishes a nationally standardized minimum age of 18 for participation in state and federal elections.
+The Twenty-sixth Amendment (Amendment XXVI) to the United States Constitution establishes a nationally standardized highest permissible minimum age of 18 for participation in state and federal elections.
 It was proposed by Congress on March 23, 1971, and three-fourths of the states ratified it by July 1, 1971.

 Various public officials had supported lowering the voting age during the mid-20th century, but were unable to gain the legislative momentum necessary for passing a constitutional amendment.

 The drive to lower the voting age from 21 to 18 grew across the country during the 1960s and was driven in part by the military draft held during the Vietnam War.
 The draft conscripted young men between the ages of 18 and 21 into the United States Armed Forces, primarily the U.S. Army, to serve in or support military combat operations in Vietnam.
 This means young men could be required to fight and possibly die for their nation in wartime at 18.
 However, these same citizens could not have a legal say in the government's decision to wage that war until the age of 21.
 A youth rights movement emerged in response, calling for a similarly reduced voting age.
-A common slogan of proponents of lowering the voting age stated "old enough to fight, old enough to vote".
+A common slogan of proponents of lowering the voting age stated "Old enough to fight, old enough to vote".

 Determined to get around inaction on the issue, congressional allies included a provision for the 18-year-old vote in a 1970 bill that extended the Voting Rights Act.
 The Supreme Court subsequently held in the case of Oregon v.
 Mitchell that Congress could not lower the voting age for state and local elections.
 Recognizing the confusion and costs that would be involved in maintaining separate voting rolls and elections for federal and state contests, Congress quickly proposed and the states ratified the Twenty-sixth Amendment.